cpsiff/plant-segmentation/photos/per_pixel_denoise_smooth/README.md

-stores per pixel linear regression denoise and smooth results and photos
+stores per pixel regression denoise and smooth results and photos